RAIN Group Sales Blog

 Your source for sales advice, tips, research, and insights to unleash sales potential.

+What Is Business Development?
+Business development is the process of growing an organization, fostering opportunities, and expanding revenue.
+For professionals, business development often means bringing in new business, developing relationships, uncovering needs and opportunities, communicating value, demonstrating impact, and expanding accounts.
 When it comes to business development for professional services, one of the biggest challenges professionals face is finding time to do it all.
 After all, you don't sell full-time.
 Your work, whether it's consulting, accounting, IT, financial services, or engineering, is what you do full-time.
-It can be very difficult to find time to create and develop the relationships necessary to bring in new business.
+It can be very difficult to find time to create and nurture the relationships necessary to bring in new business.

 Read Moreread more